Breathing Space Family Yoga Summer Camp

 Tuition & Deposits

-Tuition is $400 per week plus a $20 per student registration fee to cover camp t-shirts and other supplies.
+Tuition is $425 per week plus a $20 per student registration fee to cover camp t-shirts and other supplies.
+Registration fee waived for early registrations, by January 30.

 The first $100 of tuition is a non-refundable deposit (read more in FAQs and pricing policies).
 If you elect to pay the deposit-only during registration, you must save your payment card to your profile and the balance will be charged on June 1.

-MAY NOT BE OFFERED IN 2021: Extended day $80 per week - Campers are welcome to join extended day with Games Club with Labyrinth until 5:45 pm.
+Extended day $150 per week - Campers are welcome to join extended day from 3-5:30 pm.
 We offer a snack (air popped popcorn) before games club and campers are welcome to eat anything left from their packed lunch at that time if they like.

 Group Sizes and Ages

 Our camps are intimate compared to many.
-Typically, we cap most weeks at 16 or 18 campers and maintain a minimum 6:1 camper:staff ratio.
+Studio-based camps are capped at 14 campers and most Christ Church camp classes are capped at groups of 16.
+Camps maintain a minimum 6:1 camper:staff ratio.
 Our campers and counselors get to know each other and make lasting friendships.
-Camp is for rising K-4th graders unless otherwise noted.

-All summer camp grade ranges refer to Fall 2021 grades.
+Please note camper grade ranges.
+All summer camp grade ranges refer to Fall 2022 grades.

 With pre-approval, we also allow a very limited number of rising PK4 younger siblings who have experience with Breathing Space classes to attend weeks open to K-4th graders.
 See FAQs for our age policies, including younger sibling enrollment.
 Unfortunately, we cannot accommodate rising PK3 students.